Experimental Holography#

 The spot holography we explored above is a subset of the general problem.
 In this section, we push further and look into forming images at desired positions in the camera’s domain.

 Let’s start by loading a picture.
-We write an example helper function for this.
+We load an example helper function for this.

 [170]: